CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: An intermezzo on product systems over monoids, units, and CP-semigroups

 \brem Families of Hilbert spaces that factor as a tensor product, have been known since the sixties of the last century.
-However, the first formal definition of a one-parameter product system of Hilbert spaces (Arveson system, for short) is due to Arveson \cite{Arv89}.
+However, the first formal definition of a one-parameter product system of Hilbert spaces (Arveson system , for short) is due to Arveson \cite{Arv89}.
 In the context of Arveson's theory, Arveson systems arise from (normal) \nbd{E_0}semigroups on $\sB(H)$.
 The first product systems of general correspondences occurred in Bhat and Skeide \cite{BhSk00} in a construction that associates with each CP-semigroup on a \nbd{C^*}algebra $\cB$ a product system of correspondences over $\cB$.
+(See the beginning of the introduction.)
 Subsequently, the connection between \nbd{E_0}semigroups and Arveson systems has been generalized to a construction of product systems of correspondences over $\cB$ from strict \nbd{E_0}semigroups on $\sB^a(E)$ (or normal in the von Neumann-case) where $E$ is a Hilbert \nbd{\cB}module in Skeide \cite{Ske02,Ske03c} and \cite{Ske09} (preprint 2004), and from normal \nbd{E}semigroups by Bhat and Lindsay \cite{Bha96,BhLi05}.
 Since Skeide \cite{Ske16}, the theory of the relation between one-parameter \nbd{E_0}semigroups and one-parameter product systems has reached a more or less final status.
 Meanwhile, many more papers about product systems came up; see, for instance, Muhly and Solel \cite{MuSo02}, Hirshberg \cite{Hir04}, Alevras \cite{Ale04}.
 All these papers refer to the one-parameter cases $\bS=\R_+$ or $\bS=\N_0$.
 The first one considering product systems over general semigroups was probably Fowler \cite{Fow02}, who constructed generalized Cuntz-Pimsner algebras from such product systems.
 Product systems over general semigroups -- in particular, $\N_0^d$ -- continued to be studied in several works on \nbd{C^*} and nonselfadjoint operator algebras.
-In the context of CP- and \nbd{E}semigroups, product systems over $\N_0^2$ were used by Solel \cite{Sol06} in the context of dilating two commuting CP maps (see also \cite{Sol08}), product systems over $\R_+^2$ were studied by Shalit \cite{Sha08,Sha08b} and \cite{Sha11} in the context of dilating two-parameter CP-semigroups (see also \cite{Sha10}), and then product systems over subsemigroups of $\R_+^d$ appeared in Shalit and Solel \cite{ShaSo09} in order to tackle dilations of multi-parameter CP-semigroups.
+In the context of CP- and \nbd{E}semigroups, product systems over $\N_0^2$ were used by Solel \cite{Sol06} to dilate two commuting CP maps (see also \cite{Sol08}), product systems over $\R_+^2$ were studied by Shalit \cite{Sha08,Sha08b} and \cite{Sha11} to dilate continuous time two-parameter CP-semigroups (see also \cite{Sha10}), and then product systems over subsemigroups of $\R_+^d$ appeared in Shalit and Solel \cite{ShaSo09} in order to tackle dilations of multi-parameter CP-semigroups.
 Product systems over certain quotients of the free semigroup were used by Vernik \cite{Ver16} in order to construct dilations for CP maps commuting according to a graph.
 Recently, product systems over cones in $\R_+^d$ and their connection to multi-parameter \nbd{E_0}semigroups were studied by Murugan and Sundar \cite{MurSu17p,MurSu18,MurSu19}. \erem